ThePJB/reduxlandkings/README.md

  - eating guns for $$$

 # Misc issues
-(Bad) Cooked jittering on collide: why?
-(Medium) Why autocomplete etc jank in this project, is it glams fault?
-(Minor) black tear artifact
+(Medium) Why autocomplete etc jank in this project, is it glams fault? maybe its better to just remember shit anyway (Minor) black tear artifact
 (Minor) collision system hitch on walls in -X and -Y direction

+Shooting:
+ * bullet goes in wrong direction
+ * kill bullet when it hits terrain